27 Aug 2025

 In recent years, an emerging body of clinical research studies have suggested that psychedelic medicines could hold promise for treating mental health conditions such as anxiety and depression.

-Additionally, a number of studies have uncovered sex differences in subjective and physiological experiences of psychedelics, revealing the possibility of a direct interaction between sex hormones and the serotonin system.
+Additionally, a number of studies have uncovered sex differences2 in subjective and physiological experiences of psychedelics, revealing the possibility of a direct interaction between sex hormones and the serotonin system.

 Psychedelic drugs, like psilocybin from “magic mushrooms” or LSD, primarily exert their effects through the serotonin 5-HT2A receptor.
 Oestrogen — a sex hormone dominant in biological women — also influences the activity of the serotonin system by regulating the number of serotonin receptors and influencing neuroplasticity.

-Researchers say this could provide opportunity for enhanced research into psychedelics to potentially address unmet needs and enhance women’s wellbeing across a range of reproductive and mental health contexts.
+Researchers say this could provide opportunity for enhanced research into psychedelics2 to potentially address unmet needs and enhance women’s wellbeing across a range of reproductive and mental health contexts.

 Psychedelics have interesting effects on neuroplasticity and neurogenesis … Estrogen has these effects too, but we lose them during menopause